QuantEcon/python-lecture-sandpit.myst/lectures/money_inflation_humphrey.md

 H=  Q \Lambda Q^{-1}
 $$

-where $\Lambda$ is a diagonal matrix of eigenvalues and the columns of $Q$ are eigenvectors correspondng to those eigenvalues.
+where $\Lambda$ is a diagonal matrix of eigenvalues and the columns of $Q$ are eigenvectors corresponding to those eigenvalues.

 It turns out that